Prism, the software that the US government uses to monitor you

 Conclusion

-Finally, keep in mind that even if you make all these efforts and your social circle uses proprietary solutions, it will not help much.
+Finally, you have to keep in mind that even if you make all this effort and your social circle uses proprietary solutions, it won't be of much use.
 But nothing is perfect in life.
-Let's try to do the best.
+Let's try to do the best we can.

-Another important thing we can do to avoid Prism damage is to talk about it around us.
+Another important thing we can do to avoid Prism damage is to talk about it.
 Explain to those who use US services that their data is at the mercy of the US government.

 Share this article to make everyone aware of this!